 - Added sales tax from each and every receipt from the year.

-- Pulled out my ‘Taxes – 2014’ folder.
-This is where anything related to taxes goes throughout the year.
+- Pulled out our tax folder.
+This is where anything related to tax goes throughout the year.
 Things like vehicle tab renewals, W-2’s, 1098’s, etc.

 Sounds like a lot of work?!
-It is, and it may not be necessary to do.
+It is, and it may not be necessary to do it all.
 If your medical (paid out of pocket) is not 10% of your adjusted gross income, skip it!

 The sales tax thing wasn’t worth the time as we didn’t have any huge purchases.
-I’m always curious though.
+I am always curious how much we spend on sales tax each year.

 I logged in to TaxACT and downloaded our file from last year.
 I went through the process step by step but, somehow, I had entered a number wrong and the calculator didn’t move from the you owe $15,000 mark the entire time.
 I kept thinking it would move but it didn’t.
-There’s just no way that’s right.
-I was ready to make that appointment with the tax accountant.
+There’s just no way that was right.
+I was ready to make an appointment with the tax accountant.

-Before making that phone call, I decided to check out TurboTax and entered my numbers there.
+Before I made the phone call, I decided to check out TurboTax and entered my numbers there.
 Right away, I knew the 12bDD number had been entered wrong on the other site.
 I continued through the process on TurboTax before correcting my mistake on TaxAct.

 Here’s what I learned from using the two sites: